US adds a surprisingly strong 517,000 jobs despite Fed hikes - KESQ

 But the Fed’s inflation watchers might be reassured somewhat by January’s wage data: Average hourly pay rose 4.4% last month from a year earlier, slower than the 4.8% year-over-year increase in December.
 And from December to January, wages rose 0.3%, below the 0.4% increase the previous month.

-On top of the sizzling job growth it reported for January, the government on Friday also revised up its estimate of the gains in November and December by a combined 71,000.
+On top of the sizzling job growth it reported for January, the government on Friday also revised up its estimate of employment gains in November and December by a combined 71,000.

-January’s job growth was broad-based across industries.
-A category that includes restaurants and bars added 99,000 workers.
-Professional and business services jobs, including bookkeepers and consultants, rose by 82,000.

-Economists, who had collectively estimated that the economy added just 185,000 jobs last month, were caught off-guard by the magnitude of the gains.

-“This is a labor market on heat,’’ said Seema Shah, chief global strategist at Principal Asset Management.
-It would be difficult, she suggested, “to see the Fed stop raising rates and entertain ideas of rate cuts when there is such explosive economic news coming in.”

-The proportion of adults who either had a job or were looking for one — the so-called labor force participation rate — stayed at 62.4%, well below pre-pandemic levels.
+More Americans also entered the labor force last month.
+The proportion of adults who either had a job or were looking for one — the so-called labor force participation rate — ticked up to 62.4%.
+That was the highest level since last March, though still well below pre-pandemic levels.

 Companies are still seeking more workers and are hanging tightly onto the ones they have.
 Putting aside some high-profile layoffs at big tech companies like Microsoft, Google, Amazon and others, most workers are enjoying an unusual level of job security even at a time when many economists foresee a recession approaching.